 <sarcasm> Shockingly, that’s not the case. </sarcasm>

-In total, I probably bought just over a dozen or so units and never once found an antique gun, a rare collection of some sort, fine artwork, or valuable jewelry.
+In total, I bought just over a dozen or so units.
+Never once did I find an antique gun, some rare collection, fine artwork or valuable jewelry.
 In one particular unit I thought I’d found some real sterling silverware – that gave me a momentary rush, and it would have been a nice score, but it ended up being a silver plated set, not the real stuff (still, I was able to sell the set on eBay for $100, plus shipping).

 You know why you never find truly valuable items in abandoned storage lockers?
 Because if the lockers had anything of major value in them, their previous owners would find a way to pay the storage bill and take their valuable stuff out.